MVB (Hons) (NFQ Level 8)

 - Clinical Experience

-During the ﬁrst four years, students spend an average of 40 hours per week attending lectures, tutorials and practicals, with some practicals taking place at Lyons Research Farm.
+During the ﬁrst four years, students spend an average of 40 hours per week attending lectures, tutorials and practicals, with some practicals taking place at UCD Lyons Farm.
 During the ﬁnal year, clinical rotations take place mainly in the UCD Veterinary Hospital and can involve early mornings and some late-night work.
 Students are also expected to undertake independent study.

 International Study Opportunities